Skip to Content

 What is the income limit for SNAP benefits in Montana?

-Most families in Montana with gross income up to 200% of the federal poverty level, about $4,442 a month for a family of three, qualify for food stamps.
+Most families in Montana with gross income up to 200% of the federal poverty level, or about $4,442 a month for a family of three, may qualify for food stamps.
 There is no asset test for most households in Montana.

 Effective October 1, 2025, through September 30, 2026.
-Gross income limit applies to most households, except those in which at least one person is 60 years of age or older, or receives disability income.
+Gross income limit applies to most households, except when at least one member is age 60 or older or receives disability income; in these cases, only the net income test applies.

 How much is SNAP in Montana?

-Family SizeSNAP Benefits
+Household SizeSNAP Benefits

 1$298